top of page

 • Taipower re-negotiated the original 25-year PPAs with the IPPs in 2013 to lower the cost of power purchase, partly due to inability to pass-on cost to customers

-• There are several other potential risks, including credit-risk of off-takers after market liberalization, curtailment risk, construction and exchange rate risk.
+• There are several other potential risks, including credit-risk of off-takers after market liberalization (if happened), curtailment risk in the long term, construction and exchange rate risk.

 bottom of page